npm package discovery and stats viewer.

 The functionality provided by Sicilian starts with the playDragon function.
 This function returns a formController object necessary for managing form state.
 As mentioned earlier, since Sicilian operates based on global state, the playDragon function must be called outside of any component.

-The playDragon function requires an initialization object composed of the names of the inputs to be managed.
-If you want to set default values for each input, you can provide the desired values instead of empty strings in the properties, as shown in the example below.
+In both way, if you want to provide default values for inputs, you can include the desired values in the properties instead of empty strings, as shown in the example below.

 const signUpFormController = playDragon({